-Qatari Lakhwiya Forces – 2013
+Qatari Lakhwiya Forces – 2013 (Full Member since 2018)

-Palestinian National Security Forces – 2015
+Palestinian National Security Forces – 2017

 WORKING PROTOCOL FOR THE COMMISSIONS

-- The present document aims to implement a series of procedures dedicated to render the FIEP Commissions more efficient, based on the following algorithm:
+1. The present document aims to implement a series of procedures dedicated to render the FIEP Commissions more efficient, based on the following algorithm:

-– in maximum 60 days from the closing of Commission workings, the Presidency will send to the other Members a comparative analysis based on the questionnaire answers, presentations and discussions performed during the Commission workings, as well as a label comprising all Members’ relevant contact points in the Commission’s matter.
+– in maximum 60 days from the closing of Commission workings, the Presidency will send to the other Members a comparative analysis based on the questionnaire answers, presentations and discussions performed during the Commission workings, as well as a label comprising all Members’ relevant contact points in the Commission’s matter 온새미로.

 - In addition to the general theme of the Presidency, on the agenda of each Commission meeting can be included proposals for different cooperation projects, with the aim to take full advantage of the national expertise and to improve the outcomes of the Association.
 The topics must be related to the field of each Commission and should be essentially practical.
 The proposal will be sent in advance to the Secretariat of the Presidency, together with a description of the cooperation project, the timetable suggested, the expected results and other relevant information.
 The Commission shall decide on the proposals and the project leader.
-The consequent exchange of information should be preferably implemented by electronic means and the final results will be forwarded to all the Parties and presented to the next Superior Council of the Association.
+The consequent exchange of information should be preferably implemented by electronic means and the final results will be forwarded to all the Parties and presented to the next Senior Council of the Association.

 ROTATIONAL CALENDAR FOR THE PRESIDENCY AND SECRETARIAT OF THE PRESIDENCY